Asus ROG Xbox Ally X: price, release date, specs and everything you need to know

 By comparison, the Ryzen Z2 A chip inside the ROG Ally Xbox has four Zen 2 cores and eight threads, along with eight RDNA 2 GPU cores.
 It also has 16GB of LPDDR5X-6400 RAM and a smaller 512GB internal SSD.
 Power wise, it’s similar to Valve’s Steam Deck.
 However, Valve’s handheld was released almost four years ago now.

 Both Xbox Ally models come with the same 7-inch Full HD resolution IPS screen, with an 120Hz refresh rate and FreeSync Premium variable refresh rate tech.
-They also both support Wifi 6E and Bluetooth 5.4.
+They also both support Wi-Fi 6E and Bluetooth 5.4.

 The ROG Xbox Ally X also benefits from a larger 80Wh battery (the same as the ROG Ally X) against the standard one's smaller 60Wh cell.
 The 80W battery should provide around 2.5 to 8 hours of playtime, depending on the game, while you’re looking at 2 to 5 hours on the ROG Xbox Ally.

-The ROG Xbox Ally X also has Microsoft's clever impulse triggers inside for trigger-based rumble in supported titles, while both models have Hall Effect analog sticks for more precise inputs, and run Windows 11 Home with Microsoft's new handheld-first Xbox interface for easy navigation into games.
+The ROG Xbox Ally X also has Microsoft's clever Impulse Triggers inside for trigger-based rumble in supported titles, while both models have Hall Effect analog sticks for more precise inputs, and run Windows 11 Home with Microsoft's new handheld-first Xbox interface for easy navigation into games.
 The handhelds also feature Xbox controller-inspired grips for a more ergonomic experience.

 Asus ROG Xbox Ally X vs Nintendo Switch 2

 Performance between the two handhelds is hard to judge, although the Ryzen Z2A chip inside the Xbox Ally is similar to that inside the Steam Deck and looks to be targeting 720p performance.
 The Nintendo Switch 2 targets 1080p and can also output at 4K when docked, which suggests it’s more powerful.
-The system will also benefit from better optimized games, something which isn’t possible on PC.
+The system will also benefit from better optimized games, something that isn’t possible on PC.

 By comparison, the ROG Xbox Ally is designed more for PC and Xbox players who wish to take their experience on the go on a dedicated device, similar to the Steam Deck.